 - Place the cauliflower floret side up on the cast iron skillet and cover with aluminum foil.
 Roast for 50 minutes.
 Then remove the aluminum foil and roast uncovered for 20-25 minutes (or slightly longer for a larger head of cauliflower).
 Watch closely at the end to avoid burning.
 You want the outside to be golden brown.
 To test for doneness, a knife should slide in and out of the center core without any resistance.
 You should be able to cut through the cauliflower with one hand with ease.

-    - To serve, drizzle the green tahini sauce on top of the cauliflower and garnish with raw hemp seeds, freshly chopped parsley and cilantro.
+- To serve, drizzle the green or herbed tahini sauce on top of the cauliflower and garnish with raw hemp seeds, freshly chopped parsley and cilantro.
 Serve while hot.

 - Serve the whole roasted cauliflower in the cast-iron skillet or from a serving plate.
 Alternatively, you could cut into four wedges and spoon the green tahini sauce onto each wedge.
 I like to serve over fluffy quinoa.

-    Note: After photographing this cauliflower, I reheated in the oven for 10 minutes at 400 degrees and the green tahini sauce caramelized and created the most amazing texture and flavor.
+When reheated in the oven for 10 minutes at 400 degrees Fahrenheit and the green tahini sauce caramelized and creates the most amazing texture and flavor.
 I highly recommend giving this a try too!

 - Method: Oven